zenotech/common-superbuild/README.md

 *TODO*: Add some examples of projects.

+# Packages

+Superbuilds may set the `superbuild_project_roots` variable to a list of paths in which to discover packages (represented as a directory) for the project.
+These packages may provide a `<package>.configure.cmake` file which is included if it is selected as the primary package.

+The default package is `<none>`, but may be set via the `superbuild_package_default` variable.

+Users may select a different default via the exposed `SUPERBUILD_PACKAGE_MODE` cache variable.

+Packages may set the `superbuild_extra_package_projects` variable to a list of projects to include in the project as well.

 # Using the superbuild infrastructure

 To create a new superbuild, a repository should be created which contains the